Q: When does flu season start?

 Q: How does the flu and COVID-19 differ?

 A. The flu is caused by influenza viruses (more than one type) and COVID-19 is caused by a new coronavirus (SARS-CoV-2).
 Both the flu and COVID-19 are respiratory illness with some similar symptoms, but they do not share all symptoms.
 In both cases, children can experience only some of the symptoms associated with each illness.
 In general, the flu can be more severe than COVID-19 in children.
 It can be hard to tell the difference between them based on symptoms alone and testing may sometimes be needed to confirm a diagnosis.
 The CDC keeps updated information on the difference between these virus.
-It is likely that the flu virus and the virus that causes COVID-19 will both be spreading this flu season, both of which can cause respiratory illness.
+It is possible that the flu virus and the virus that causes COVID-19 will both be spreading this upcoming flu season, both of which can cause respiratory illness.

 Q: If a child does get sick, what can parents do to care for their children at home?